The Ultimate Knowledge Management Guide 2024

 Think of it as a custom-built internet accessible only to authorized users, like employees (and potentially some partners) within the company.

-• Document Management System (DMS): A software that stores, manages, and tracks electronic documents and digital files.
+• Document Management System (DMS): A DMS is a software that stores, manages, and tracks electronic documents and digital files.
 It ensures efficient organization, storage, retrieval, and sharing of information.

 • Learning Management System (LMS): A software for planning, administering, delivering, and tracking employee training and learning programs.
 Think of it as a centralized hub for employee learning and development.